 People today, Heinrich sat thinking, just had no idea about werewolves.
 They rented a movie from the DVD rental shop, or they saw a series on television, and what they saw was what they believed.
 It was all full-moon and fangs and gruesome killings, and it all ended with a silver bullet shot by the unlikely hero.

 These were modern times, but somehow humans had never let their imaginations, or the truth, for that matter, catch up.
-When it came to werewolves, they were still living in the sixteenth century, when it had to be the silver tipped arrow from a crossbow that killed the werewolf.
+When it came to werewolves, they were still living in the sixteenth century, when the werewolf had to be killed by a silver-tipped arrow shot from a crossbow.

 Three hundred years had been a long time.
 And despite their bloodthirsty reputation, the truth was that werewolves were, for all but three days of the month, human beings.
 Well, almost human.
 But they had thoughts, and feelings, and instead of there being an Alpha male and female, there were family units in which everybody were allowed to mate.

-That, Heinrich mused, was probably where all the trouble had started.
+That, Heinrich mused, was where all the trouble had started.

 In their human form, the werewolves of old had fallen prey to human shortcomings.
 Well, not shortcomings really, just generally being human.
 There had been love with other humans.
 Marriages that should never have happened had been tolerated.
 And when they had not been tolerated, the couple had simply disappeared together, to make a life for themselves in another village, or another country.

-The old double storey mansion had been in the family for generations.
+The old mansion had been in the family for generations.
 It stood at the top of a hill, overlooking the moors to the south.
-Ivy clung to the walls and crawled in under the eaves, and in front of it sprawled immaculately manicured lawns.
+Ivy clung to the walls and crawled in under the eaves, and in front of it sprawled immaculate lawns.
 Inside its walls twenty five guest bedrooms awaited the arrival of the guests, and the kitchens and sculleries bustled as it had not done for many years.

 Servants were placing tables and chairs on the wide veranda, where the guests would be entertained for most of the day.
 From the gardens the smell of roses drifted in the air, mingling with the scent of pine from the forest that stood to the west.